davidhemphill/presenter/README.md

 ## Hiding Model Attributes From Output

 There are times you may wish to keep certain keys from being rendered inside your `Presenter`.
-You can use the `hide` property on the `Presenter` to keep any default `Model` attributes from being used in the output:
+You can use the `hidden` property on the `Presenter` to keep any default `Model` attributes from being used in the output:

 ```php
 <?php